 Images are an essential part of any website, but they can reduce its performance significantly if not managed properly.
 In many cases, they can take up to 60 percent of total web page weight, so you need to optimize them for Google to avoid running user experience.

-For example, one of the most popular mistakes that website owners do is upload a huge image even though it has to be displayed within small size.
+For example, one of the most popular mistakes that website owners do is uploading a huge image even though it has to be displayed within a small size.
 However, even if 3000×2500 pixels image is displayed at 100×150 pixels size, it still needs to be fully loaded.

 Although WordPress automatically provides resizing options for images, this feature still doesn’t mean that the size is optimized as well.